Gun Violence is a Public Health Crisis

 Gun violence is a leading cause of premature death in the United States.
 Guns kill more than 35,000 people each year, and cause twice as many injuries.
 In many states, including Washington, gun violence costs hundreds of millions of dollars in direct and indirect costs, and takes more lives than motor vehicle crashes.

 The causes of gun violence are complex and deeply rooted in our culture.
-A comprehensive public health approach is necessary to to address this growing crisis Two of the most significant public health challenges in the last century in America—tobacco use and drunk driving—have been significantly reduced through the application of public health research and intervention techniques.
+A comprehensive public health approach is necessary to address this growing crisis.
+Two of the most significant public health challenges in the last century in America—tobacco use and drunk driving—have been significantly reduced through the application of public health research and intervention techniques.

 Supporting Seattle’s First-in-the-Nation Gun Violence Research